 How Doctors Assess Medical Certificate Requests

-What doctors are actually certifying
+Apply NowWhat doctors are actually certifying

 A medical certificate is usually about capacity, not diagnosis.
 Most workplaces and education providers primarily need to know whether you were unfit for your usual duties and for what period.
 They generally do not need a diagnosis, and many certificates are intentionally written without diagnosis details to protect patient privacy while still providing reasonable evidence of incapacity.

-When a doctor issues a certificate, they are certifying that your health condition (physical or mental) affected your ability to safely and reasonably perform your duties or studies.
-They are also often considering safety for others (for example, contagious illness) and whether working could worsen your condition or delay recovery.
+When a doctor issues a certificate, they are certifying that your health condition, physical or mental, affected your ability to safely and reasonably perform your duties or studies.
+They are also often considering safety for others, for example contagious illness, and whether working could worsen your condition or delay recovery.

 If you want a foundation guide, read What Is a Medical Certificate? and if you're trying to understand employer evidence expectations, read When Is a Medical Certificate Required in Australia?.